Mihlos/postgresql_data_pipeline/README.md

 fields: start_time, hour, day, week, month, year, weekday

 # ETL pipeline
+* 1- Conection to the database.
+* 2- Get all the files from song_data.
+* 3- For each file a DataFrame is created with the desired fields.
+* 4- Insert the rows into songs table and artist table.
+* 5- Get all the files from log_data.
+* 6- For each log file:
+    * Filter by NextSong action
+    * Convert timestamp column to datetime
+    * Insert time data records
+    * Create users table
+    * Inster users table
+    * Get songid and artistid from song and artist tables
+    * Insert songplay record

 # Files description.
 **create_tables.py** - Script for creating the database and tables.

 **sql_queries.py** - Script that contains the needed instructions to drop and craeate tables.
 Also to insert rows and needed queries.

 **etl.py** - Script that fetch the data from the different folders and create the data pipelines to transform and load the data into our Postgres DataBase.

 **etl.ipynb** - Notebook for prototyping our data pipelines.

 **test.ipynb** - Notebook for testing purposes.

 # How to run the Python scripts